MissionalDigerati/mobmin_community/README.md

 When upgrading,  make sure the links table retains the fields 'social_media_id', 'link_embedly_html', 'link_embedly_author_link', 'link_embedly_author', 'link_embedly_thumb_url' & 'social_media_account'.
 This is to store the Twitter data.

+The cron job could take a while if it is processing a lot of links.
+Please increase the 'max_execution_time' in your PHP.ini.

 Development Notes
 -----------------